YassenWaly/Download-from-youtube-and-tiktok/README.md

-# Download-from-youtube-and-tiktok
+# Download-from-youtube-tiktok-facebook

 #to download the library :-

 import os

-os.system("pip install dragonxxdlib")
+os.system("pip install dragonxxdlib==0.0.2")

 # Example of a library :-